 Can I issue more shares after company formation?

-The vast majority of private companies can issue more shares after company formation, provided the articles do not stipulate authorised share capital.
-This is an optional clause that restricts the total quantity of shares a company can issue.
+The vast majority of private companies can issue more shares after company formation, provided the articles do not stipulate an authorised share capital.
+This is a now optional clause that restricts the total value of shares a company can issue.

-If no restrictions are in place, a company can issue as many shares as it wishes during or after formation.
+If no restrictions are in place, and the directors are duly authorised, a company can issue as many shares as it wishes during or after formation.
 However, it is important to realise that when a company issues more shares, each one becomes diluted because they represent smaller portions of the company.

 PLEASE NOTE: Guidance on issuing more shares after incorporation can be found at the end of this article.